tpett20/chorderly-game/README.md

 # Chorderly
 Chorderly is a Simon-style memory game that helps players learn to recognize musical chords and chord progressions by ear.

-"Chordely" is a play on words that reflects the four game buttons each representing a chord in the key of C. One of the most common chord progressions in popular music is the I-V-vi-IV (1-5-6-4), along with other variations on the order.
+"Chorderly" is a play on words that reflects the four game buttons each representing a chord in the key of C. One of the most common chord progressions in popular music is the I-V-vi-IV (1-5-6-4), along with other variations on the order.
 In the key of C, these chords are C Major, G Major, A minor, and F Major.
 Each one is represented by a game button in Chorderly.

 When the game starts, a random chord is played, and the corresponding game square lights up.
 Then, the player has to repeat it by playing the right chord.
 With each correct answer, the game will add another random chord to the sequence that the player must repeat.